helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>Success is not a harbor but a voyage with its own perils to the spirit.</h3 quote>
+<h3 quote align='center'>Keep all special thoughts and memories for lifetimes to come.</h3 quote>

 ---